jdriselvato/PSP-Homebrew-Development/PSP Tools/Eboot Editor/README.md

 # Eboot Editor

+While initially testing LuaPlayer Euphoria v7 on PPSSPP, I became annoyed at the fact that every eboot has the same icon and the PPSSPP display doesn't make it obvious which icon is the one I'm working with.

 Using a modified version of LuaPBPLib this command-line editor can:

 - Edit EBOOT display name
 - Edit icon0

+This should work on any OS (Windows, MacOS, Linux) that has [Lua](https://www.lua.org) installed.

 #### Example: